DiamondLightSource/SuRVoS2/README.md

 # SuRVoS2

-SuRVoS2 is a software workbench for volumetric image segmentation.
-It provides a GUI interface for annotation-intensive segmentation projects, enabling a fast iterative process of annotation, model training, and segmentation evalutation.
+SuRVoS2 is a workbench for volumetric image segmentation.
+It provides a GUI interface for annotation-intensive segmentation projects, enabling a fast iterative process of annotation, model training, and segmentation evaluation.
 SuRVoS2 is part of the Napari ecosystem of image analysis tools and has an interface that tries to leverage the power of Napari for simplifying complex workflows.

+SuRVoS2 supports fast supervoxel-based classical ML segmentation prediction, multi-axis 2d U-net (and related) architectures and has initial suppport for 3D CNN architectures.
+SuRVoS2 also supports connected component analysis of segmentations with interactive inspection of individual components.

 ![Screenshot](docs/screenshot.png)